 Will my child have health insurance while abroad?

 Drexel requires that all students maintain some form of primary insurance coverage valid in both the US and host country which meets the standards set forth by Drexel's Student Health Office.
 Students should consult the Student Health Office to determine insurance requirements.

-Drexel University has contracted with On Call International to provide emergency medical, political and natural disaster assistance, evacuation and repatriation coverage for Drexel students participating on a university-affiliated international activity.
-Drexel students are automatically enrolled in this coverage through their registration in the Drexel Study Abroad/International Co-op online systems.
+Drexel University has contracted with On Call International to provide emergency medical, political and natural disaster assistance, evacuation and repatriation coverage for Drexel students participating in a university-affiliated international activity.
+Drexel students are automatically enrolled in this coverage through their registration in the Office of Global Engagement/International Co-op online systems.

 How often should I communicate with my child while they are abroad?

-This is a personal decision, but we recommend that you arrange to speak with your child at least once a month at a regularly set time.
-Make sure that you get your child's addresses, telephone numbers, email addresses, and best times to call, taking into account the time difference.
+This is a personal decision, but we recommend that parents arrange to speak with their child at least once a month at a regularly set time.
+Make sure that you maintain a record of your child's addresses, telephone numbers, email addresses, and best times to call, taking into account the time difference.
 Check with your long distance carrier regarding discounted international calling rates.
 Also consider instant messaging if your child has internet access.
 Many instant messaging options include free audio, and even video chat, if your computer supports it.

 Bear in mind that your child may initially report to you that they are unhappy with some aspect of the program or that they are depressed.
 We suggest that you exercise a degree of patience, as many of these issues sort themselves out in the first few weeks.
 Often, students call home in distress because of one issue or another, such as housing, the quality of the courses, or location of the program, which can lead to a discussion about changing housing, sending more money, or even dropping out of the program and returning home.
 While there are, of course, real emergencies, most of the issues are the result of what we often call Culture Shock which is normal and will be overcome in a relatively short time.